apache/usergrid/docs/installation/deployment-guide.md

-# Usergrid 2.1.0 Deployment Guide
+# Usergrid 2.1.0 (unreleased) Deployment Guide

 ## DRAFT

-This document explains how to deploy the Usergrid Backend-as-a-Service (BaaS), which comprises the Usergrid Stack, a Java web application, and the Usergrid Portal, which is an HTML5/JavaScript application.
+This document explains how to deploy the Usergrid v2.1.0 Backend-as-a-Service (BaaS), which comprises the Usergrid Stack, a Java web application, and the Usergrid Portal, which is an HTML5/JavaScript application.